dalibo/pg_activity/README.md

 	UP			Move up the cursor
 	DOWN		Move down the cursor
-	k			Cancel the backend
+	k			Terminate the current backend/tagged backends
-	Space		Back to activity
+	Space		Tag or untag the process
 	q			Quit
+	Other		Back to activity

 Screenshot
 ----------